schneebonus/StegCom/README.md

 1. Base64 encoding of the encrypted payload
 1. Insertion of the payload into the carrier image
 1. Image is put to out/
-1. Selftest: Get the message and verify the signature
+1. Testing the result: Get the message and verify the signature

 #### Get messages from an image